International Admissions Requirements

 Special Program Requirements

-The ASL and ASL-English Interpreting programs require students entering with previous coursework or experience in ASL to submit a video to determine placement in the appropriate language courses.
+The ASL and ASL-English Interpreting programs require students entering with previous coursework or experience in ASL to schedule a zoom call with faculty to determine placement in the appropriate language courses.
 Download additional information, including guidelines and deadlines.

 - There is no separate application for the occupational therapy program.

 - Occupational therapy candidates must indicate occupational therapy as their intended major on the Application for Undergraduate Admission and Scholarship Opportunities.

 - In addition, occupational therapy candidates must submit an official high school transcript.

 - Minimum cumulative GPA of 2.5. or 80% for freshman candidates.